uBlogo.gif

 About Me

 I am primarily a learning psychologist, also interested in neural networks and cognitive control.
 Some of my specific research interests include human contingency learning, temporal contiguity, temporal learning, the Stroop effect, computational modelling, cognitive control, conflict monitoring and adaptation, attention, episodic memory, unconscious processes, learning goals, habits, music cognition, evaluative learning, stimulus-response binding, switch costs, human reasoning ability, logic, and bilingualism.
 I completed my B.A. with high honours in psychology and a minor in philosophy at the University of Saskatchewan in 2005, supervised by Jim Cheesman.
 I obtained my Master’s in 2007 and my Ph.D. in 2009 in cognitive psychology at the University of Waterloo, supervised by Derek Besner.
 I then worked as a postdoc at Ghent University with Jan De Houwer.
 I am currently a full professor of the Université de Bourgogne working in the Laboratoire d’Etude de l’Apprentissage et du Développement (LEAD).
 You can see my full CV here.
-Outside the office, I spend an embarrassing amount of time speedsolving twisty puzzles (mostly poorly).
-My current collection here.
+Outside the office, I spend my free time speedsolving twisty puzzles (mostly poorly, my current collection here) or playing metal music on the guitar (also poorly).

 Recent Publications